brunofurmon/tooli/README.md

 ---

-Built with ❤️ for software engineering teams
+Built with ❤️ for teams that need fair and engaging decision-making tools